kumuduuk/churn-crushers/README.md

 This project was the first project we have worked on as a group which also involved us using a joint github repository for the first time.
 This involved working to group deadlines and not to your own individual timings.
 It also meant there had to be compromise within the group about which features of the project to include/exclude and how to present our findings.

-_"The feedback I received from my first solo project was that I needed to be more concise with my markdown and #code comments, markdown to explain the why each bit of code has been included and the #to label what each bit of code is doing.
-That is something I have made a conscious effort to include in this project."_ - Steven Naylor
+_"The feedback I received from my first solo project was that I needed to be more concise with my markdown and code comments, markdown to explain the why each bit of code has been included and the code comment to describe what each bit of code is doing.
+That is something I have made a conscious effort to include in this project.
+Working collaboratively lends itself to having people to bounce ideas off but can also require a bit of compromise when deciding on the best course of action as a group.
+Overall it's been a beneficial experience, on a steep learning curve"_ - Steven Naylor

 ## Main Data Analysis Libraries